BIGJRA/BIGJRA.github.io/rejuv.md

     -   Sucker Punch

-This is a 12v6 double battle with Madelis on your side, so luckily, it’s not too bad at all.
-Madelis’ Houndoom can nearly one shot all the Pokemon that resist its Heat Wave under Torkoal’s sun, so just let that happen and use logical moves with Melia’s Pokemon and you’ll be just fine.
+This is a 12v6 double battle with Madelis on your side, so luckily, it's not too bad at all.
+Madelis' Houndoom can nearly one shot all the Pokemon that resist its Heat Wave under Torkoal's sun, so just let that happen and use logical moves with Melia's Pokemon and you'll be just fine.

 At this point, if we did the West Gearen Help Quest involving Sakitron, we will get Relationship Points (Melia +2, Erick +2).
 What follows is a mech-battle sequence.
-The mechanics are complicated, but you don’t have to necessarily win this one.
-If you do want to win, I recommend just using the attack she references in the text right before you attack - if she uses “hammer”, “bash”, or “top” in her text you’ll be able to know which to use.
+The mechanics are complicated, but you don't have to necessarily win this one.
+If you do want to win, I recommend just using the attack she references in the text right before you attack - if she uses “hammer”, “bash”, or “top” in her text you'll be able to know which to use.
 If she says the other thing, I recommend “tank engine”.
-I don’t know all the mechanics of this fight yet, but this strategy worked for me the two times I played it.
+I don't know all the mechanics of this fight yet, but this strategy worked for me the two times I played it.

 Once you regain control, head left and up out of the center, then enter